christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 - Code and Configuration – introduces further Complexity and Sensitivity into ML system due to Entanglements & Configurations.

-- Entanglements: Changes in input data distributions can significantly affect a model's accuracy and lead to shifts in its predictions, emphasizing the importance of thorough testing for feature engineering and selection code to account for these effects.
+- Entanglements: Changes in Input data distributions can significantly affect a model's accuracy and lead to shifts in its predictions, emphasizing the importance of thorough testing for feature engineering and selection code to account for these effects.

 - Configurations: Flaws in a model's configuration, including Hyperparameters, Versions, and Features, can dramatically alter the system's behavior.
 Importantly, such issues may go unnoticed in traditional software testing, allowing a ML system to generate valid yet incorrect outputs without raising exceptions.